pulumi/docs/pulumi-hugo/themes/default/content/blog/fullstack-pulumi-mern-stack-digitalocean/index.md

 Earlier I mentioned that every cloud provider handles application deployment a little differently, sometimes in multiple ways, and that's true for DigitalOcean as well.
 You _could_ deploy the front end as a [DigitalOcean Space](https://www.digitalocean.com/products/spaces), or both the front end and back end (and even the database) as a [DigitalOcean Droplet](https://www.digitalocean.com/products/droplets).
 But given the shape of this application, the best fit is really is [App Platform](https://docs.digitalocean.com/products/app-platform/concepts/), for several reasons.

-One is that because App Platform apps are comprised these high-level [_components_](https://docs.digitalocean.com/products/app-platform/concepts/)---abstractions like [static site](https://docs.digitalocean.com/products/app-platform/how-to/manage-static-sites/), [service](https://docs.digitalocean.com/products/app-platform/how-to/manage-services/), and [database](https://docs.digitalocean.com/products/app-platform/how-to/manage-databases/)---it's pretty much purpose-built for an application like this one, and DigitalOcean customizes the deployment of each component based according to its type.
+One is that because App Platform apps are comprised of these high-level [_components_](https://docs.digitalocean.com/products/app-platform/concepts/)---abstractions like [static site](https://docs.digitalocean.com/products/app-platform/how-to/manage-static-sites/), [service](https://docs.digitalocean.com/products/app-platform/how-to/manage-services/), and [database](https://docs.digitalocean.com/products/app-platform/how-to/manage-databases/)---it's pretty much purpose-built for an application like this one, and DigitalOcean customizes the deployment of each component based on its type.
 Static websites are distributed and cached on DigitalOcean's CDN, services are packaged and delivered as containers (with its [Kubernetes](https://www.digitalocean.com/products/kubernetes) platform), and databases are deployed as configurable managed services.
 All of this means you're not only able to stay focused on the application itself, but you're able to scale each one of these components up or down however you like, and even delegate your front-end and back-end build processes to DigitalOcean to be handled in response to commits on one or more external Git repositories.

 App Platform apps can be configured in one of two ways: manually, by configuring their components individually in the DigitalOcean web console, or programmatically, in the form of an App Platform [_spec_](https://docs.digitalocean.com/products/app-platform/reference/app-spec/), a JSON document submitted over DigitalOcean's [REST API](https://docs.digitalocean.com/reference/api/api-reference/#tag/Apps).
 In our case, we'll indirectly go the latter route, using Pulumi with the [DigitalOcean provider package](/registry/packages/digitalocean/) to define an app spec comprised of three components: